 A triptych is a work of art divided into 3 sections.
 This approach allows the creator to tell a story that would be difficult with just a single panel.
 Below is a fine example: The three panels of the triptych tell a powerful story of a free selector, a farmer who has chosen some land to clear and farm, and his family.
 You can apply the same approach to story telling using your photographic images.
 You might want to show a story through time (as below) or place, or the development of an artistic image using 3 different variations … the options are endless so use your imagination.

 Tim Keane has made a basic introduction to creating a Triptych that you can download HERE.
 This guide is based on Photoshop/Photoshop Elements but the general principles apply whichever software you use (so long as the software allows combining multiple images into one).
+I have made some alternative instructions HERE based on Lightroom (easy) and on Photoshop (a bit more challenging).
+If you use other software, you may need to adapt these approaches, or seek alternative resources online.

 Using Photoshop or equivalent is the most powerful way to make a Triptych, but if you don’t have access to suitable software, you can even use presentation software such as Libre Office Impress (free) or Microsoft Powerpoint (part of the MS Office suite).
 These packages give you a great deal of flexibility in placing, shaping and aligning images.
 Afterwards, you can export to JPEG at high resolution.
 Since these programs are based on units of pages, you will probably need to open their output in a photo editing program and crop the unused parts of the page layout to get the final output.